 29 Oct 2020

-Our Investment in LabGenius: creating a new industry paradigm in protein therapeutics with machine learning and automation
+Our investment in LabGenius: creating a new industry paradigm in protein therapeutics with machine learning and automation

 Since the first protein-based drug was approved almost 40 years ago, proteins have been used to treat large debilitating conditions like cancer and autoimmune disease.
 Today they represent 30% of the total pharmaceutical market, with the top 10 generating over $5B in annual revenue each.
 Yet the way we discover these treatments has not changed in decades — it is still manual, based on human-led hypothesis, trial-and-error approaches, inconsistent and incomplete data.
 With low hanging fruits picked many years ago, R&D productivity has massively declined: today, getting just one protein to market takes more than a decade and costs over $2B dollars.
 It’s a classic example of an industry reaching a bottleneck that can only be solved through digitization and technology.